• About

 Prepare the Cabbage Leaves

-6. An alternative way of preparing the cabbage is to remove the cabbage leaves prior to cooking.
+• Repeat with the other cabbage head.
+An alternative way of preparing the cabbage is to remove the cabbage leaves prior to cooking.
 Then boil the leaves until they are tender.

 Make the Rice Stuffing

-1. In a food processor, blend 2 peeled onions.
+• In a food processor, blend 2 peeled onions.
 The onions will be more grainy than if you had put them in the blender.
-This is the texture we want.
+In a blender, blend the tomatoes to a pulp.
+Strain the tomato mixture into a bowl.

-4. Add a pot to the stovetop.
+• Add a pot to the stovetop.
 Add olive oil and turn heat to medium-high.
+Add the onion mixture and cook for about 10 minutes.

-6. Add the strained tomato mixture, bouillon cube, and tomato paste.
+• Mix in the strained tomato mixture, bouillon cube, and tomato paste.
 Add salt and pepper to taste.
 Cook for 10 minutes covered.

 Roll the Stuffed Cabbage Leaves